 FOLLOW COLORADO’S CHAIN LAWS

-When a Chain Law is in effect, you must have:
+When a Chain Law is in effect for passenger vehicles under 26,000 gross vehicle weight, you must have:

 Signage along the highway will alert drivers when a Chain Law is in effect.